CoryGM/blazor-sse-client/README.md

 Usage is the same for both Blazor WebAssembly and Blazor Server.

 This example shows only a synchronous implementation of the callback.
-However, the API does support asynchrounous callbacks with the signature of `func<SseEvent, ValueTask>`
+However, the API does support asynchronous callbacks with the signature of `func<SseEvent, ValueTask>`

 1. Implement IAsyncDisposable in your component: